 Hip replacement is the removal and replacement of portions of the pelvis and femur (thighbone) that form your hip joint.
 It is performed primarily to relieve hip pain and stiffness caused by hip arthritis.

-This procedure is also sometimes used to treat injuries such as a broken or improperly growing hip, and for other conditions.
+This procedure is also sometimes used to treat injuries such as a broken or improperly growing hip, and other degenerative conditions of the hip.
 (Find a hip replacement specialist at HSS.)

 If you have these arthritis symptoms, you should consider a hip replacement: